How to STOP On Skis: Best 3 Methods You Need to Know

 - Keep your torso relaxed and turn your foot gently.

-3. Parallel or Hockey Stop
+What is the Parallel or Hockey Stop?

 - The more you dig into the snow, the quicker your stop.